matheusevaldt/random-food/README.md

 # Random food

+It's time to eat.

-You are approaching dinner but you still don't know what you would like to eat.
+You have to cook something or order some food.
+However, you are unsure about what you are going to eat.

-In this application you can inform your favorite foods and it will randomly pick one for you.
+This application randomly chooses one of the foods that you have added to your list.

+You can also edit, rename and delete foods that you have added.